 The advice is offered with love and good faith but in total ignorance.
 The accepted path to success is to get some training and… then what?
 Be famous?

-Once in the system, and without the confines of structure, discipline, or even tuition; where freedom of expression is valued more highly than traditional talent, a student may never pick up a paintbrush.
+Once in the system, and without the confines of structure, discipline, or even tuition; where freedom of expression is valued more highly than traditional art skills, a student may never pick up a paintbrush.

-But, you end up paying through the nose to get your BA anyway and you’re in debt up to your eyeballs, but hey, in for a penny in for a pound, you decide to stay on and get an MA.
-Might as well.
+You end up paying through the nose to get your BA because that’s what you do right?
+You’re in debt up to your eyeballs, but hey, in for a penny in for a pound, you decide to stay on and get an MA.
+You might as well.

-The great and the good will be there and no doubt a gallery will sign you up.
+The great and the good will be there and no doubt a gallery will sign you up, probably.

 But let’s not be negative.
 Let’s say you stand out, emerge as an up-and-coming artist, and are given the opportunity to participate in a group show.
 This could be a big break.

-Then it happens, WOOHOO! you sell some work, brilliant; you are on your way.
+Then it happens, WOOHOO! you sell some work, brilliant; you’re on your way.

 Eventually, you’re invited to have a solo exhibition.
-Now, this is the break you have worked so hard for.
+Now, this is the break you’ve worked so hard for.

-So now you’re all set to mingle with the big guys.
-The movers and the shakers.
-The marketing begins, the media will be in touch, there will be interviews, the press will write articles.
-You are now a story.
+Now you’re all set to mingle with the big guys.
+The movers and the shakers in the art world.
+The marketing begins, the media is invited, and there’ll be interviews, a press release, and an opening night with the stinking rich.

-You chat over drinkies with multi-millionaire collectors from around the world.
-Your gallery has done a great job.
-Your work sells for thousands – it’s incredible.
-All those years have paid off.
+You chat with multi-millionaire collectors from around the world.
+Your gallery has done a great job and your work sells for thousands – it’s incredible.
+All those years pay off.
 Now it’s a case of rinse and repeat, pay off the debts, and cash in doing something you love.

-You’re a shining star albeit without a client list of your own and totally dependent on the goodwill of a gallery.
-A gallery making millions as the middle-man between you and the super-rich.
+You’re a shining star, albeit without a client list of your own and totally dependent on the goodwill of a gallery owner; an art dealer making millions standing between you and the super-rich.

 But wait a minute!

-You’re climbing all the way to the top and you still have no control.
 It could all end tomorrow.
-If your work doesn’t increase in value as an asset do you think the elite will keep buying?
+If your work doesn’t increase in value as an asset, do you think the elite will keep on buying?
 The galleries only want their commissions and the investors only want a return.